The 39 Clues: The Maze of Bones Storia Teaching Guide

 Meet the Cahills

-Engage students and develop their background knowledge with this introduction to members of the Cahill family who are competing to find the 39 Clues.
-Display the bio cards for each of the Cahill characters in the book and read their vital statistics and information.
+Engage students and develop their background knowledge with an introduction to members of the Cahill family who are competing to find the 39 Clues.
+Visit The 39 Clues website and click on the “Review agent dossiers” link to read biographical information about each character.

 Words of Mystery and Suspense